Would you like to tell your story? Who is Filippo?

 How was this initiative received by your colleagues on the council and by the city?

-In the city the temperature of the political struggle is high which often translates into very harsh clashes between two factions, instead this proposal was voted unanimously beyond political divisions and this was not at all obvious.
-The reaction of the city was also positive, many recognized the lack of a presence of this kind in that park.
-Of course it must not be an initiative One-off, a point of arrival but only the beginning of a journey.
+The city's political climate is high, often resulting in bitter clashes between two factions.
+Yet this proposal was unanimously approved, transcending political divides, and this was far from a given.
+The city's reaction was also positive, with many acknowledging the lack of such a presence in the park.
+Of course, this shouldn't be a one-off initiative, a point of arrival, but merely the beginning of a journey.

 You still have three years of council ahead of you, until 2027.
 What initiatives do you want to carry forward to make the most of this political experience?